Fukushima-ku, Osaka: History

 This district (north part of Dōjima) was a suburban farm village during the Edo period, and large factories, especially textile factories, were built during the Meiji period.
 Panasonic, then Matsushita Electric Industrial Co., was established in 1918 in Fukushima.
 Even today, there are many printing companies and automobile parts wholesalers in the ward.
 Prior to World War II, Osaka University Hospital and Osaka City Central Market were located here.
 After World War II, many office buildings were built around JR Fukushima station, because it is close to Umeda (the business center of western Japan).
 Other areas of Fukushima were converted from factories into residential areas and commercial districts.

 In 2008, Hotarumachi was redeveloped at the former site of Osaka University Hospital.
 In 2019, north of Hanshin Noda Station, the large factory site of former Shionogi Research Laboratories and Dainippon Sumitomo Pharma Osaka Center will be redeveloped into residential and shopping center.
 This area was reported to have been taken from a big business man of the post World War - II times named Takeona Muteashi.

+The Fukushima area is historically marshy with many narrow waterways, shaped by Edo-period river works such as excavation of the Ajigawa and dredging of the Dojimagawa.
+The area has a long association with the riverbank wisteria (“Noda fuji”).
+Fukushima Ward was established on 1 April 1943 from parts of Nishiyodogawa, Konohana, and Kita.